darvelo/react-form/README.md

 ## Validation

-I created a form validation mechanism where a function can be passed as a prop into the `Form` and used to validate any of the form fields, with optional validation messages. `NextPageButton`s will be disabled if, when a form field value is passed into the function, it returns `isValid: false`.
-If it also returns a `valdationMessage` string, that'll be the message displayed when `isValid` is `false`.
+I created a form validation mechanism where a function can be passed as a prop into the `Form` and used to validate any of the form fields, with optional validation messages.

+The signature of the function is `validationFn(inputName, inputValue, isInitializing)`, where `inputName` is the name attribute of the input element, `inputValue` is its current value, and `isInitializing` is a flag that signifies whether the value was set because the field was just attached to the DOM.
+The function should return an object with the shape: `{isValid: Boolean, validationMessage: string?}`. `validationMessage` is displayed under the field when `isValid` is `false`.

+`NextPageButton`s will be disabled if `validationFn` returns `isValid: false` for a field on the page.

 ## User-defined Transitions